STEPHANIE JUTT AND JEFFREY SYKES - ARTISTIC DIRECTORS

 Violin SUZANNE BEIA is co-concertmaster of the Madison Symphony Orchestra, concertmaster of the Wisconsin Chamber Orchestra, and second violinist in the Pro Arte Quartet.
 A native of Reno, Nevada, she began her musical studies on the viola at the age of ten.
 Three years later, she shifted her attention to the violin and made her solo debut at the age of fourteen with the North Lake Tahoe Symphony.
 Since that time, she has performed as a soloist with orchestras throughout the U.S. and Germany.
 Before coming to Madison, Ms. Beia held the position of principal second violin in the Wichita Symphony and has held concertmaster positions with the Reno Chamber Orchestra, Bay Area Women's Philharmonic, Spoleto Festival Orchestra, and Chamber Symphony of San Francisco.
 She also held the assistant concertmaster position in the New World Symphony.
 Her chamber music experience has been extensive: she has performed at festivals such as Chamber Music West, Telluride Chamber Music Festival, Token Creek, Festival de Prades, and Chamber Music at the Barn.
 Ms. Beia has served on the faculties of the Rocky Ridge Music Center and Florida International University.

 SAMANTHA CROWNOVER is in her 25th year as Executive Director of Bach Dancing & Dynamite Society.
-A strong advocate for the arts, she is involved in many free-lance arts and architecture-based projects, ranging from managing events for Performing the Jewish Archive at the University of Wisconsin-Madison’s School of Music, to consulting on works-on-paper purchases and collections management, to caring for historic buildings and property management.
+A strong advocate for the arts, she is involved in many freelance arts and architecture-based projects, ranging from managing events for Performing the Jewish Archive at the University of Wisconsin-Madison’s School of Music, to consulting on works-on-paper purchases and collections management, to caring for historic buildings and property management.
 She recently restored the Brisbane House, a stone house on the National Register of Historic Places in Arena, WI, open to overnight guests.
-Past consulting projects include co-founding Arts Enterprise, a University of Wisconsin-Madison program that teaches entrepreneurial skills to artists, and architectural studies for the cities of Racine and Milwaukee.
-She has served as interim-director of the Madison Arts Commission and as a curator at Tandem Press, a fine-art press affiliated with the UW-Madison Art Department.
-A college semester in Florence led to positions as an assistant at the Peggy Guggenheim Collection in Venice and as staff to the American Pavilion at the Venice Biennale.
+Past consulting projects include co-founding Arts Enterprise, now Arts Business Initiative, a UW-Madison program that teaches entrepreneurial skills to artists, and architectural studies for the cities of Racine and Milwaukee.
+She has served as interim director of the Madison Arts Commission and as a curator at Tandem Press, a fine art press affiliated with the UW-Madison Art Department.
+A college semester in Florence led to positions as an assistant at the Peggy Guggenheim Collection in Venice and as staff for the American Pavilion at the Venice Biennale.
 She has also led the boards of directors of the Madison Trust for Historic Preservation, Capitol Neighborhood’s First Settlement, the Friends of the UW-Madison Geology Museum, and Wormfarm Institute in Reedsburg, WI.
 She is currently on the board at EAGLE School.
 She holds a BA and MA from UW-Madison.
 (Website)

 Korean-born violinist SOH-HYUN PARK ALTINO is a teacher and performer of solo and chamber music.
 Her concert engagements have taken her to Brazil, Colombia, Germany, Korea, and Venezuela and throughout the United States, and she has collaborated with such artists as Monique Duphil, Oleh Krysa, Laurie Smukler, Suren Bagratuni, Steven Mackey, and Jasper de Waal.
 Before joining the faculty of the University of Wisconsin-Madison in 2015, she served as associate professor of violin and chamber music at the University of Memphis, where she regularly performed as a member of the Dúnamis Trio and the Ceruti Quartet.
 She directed the String Intensive Study Program at the MasterWorks Festival for eleven summers, and has taught and given master classes at festivals and universities in the U.S. and abroad.
 She is a strong advocate of continuing education of performers and teachers and has presented professional development sessions and held forums and clinics for violin teachers and their younger students.
 Her teachers include Violaine Melançon at the Peabody Institute and Donald Weilerstein at the Cleveland Institute of Music, where she earned her Bachelor, Master, and Doctor of Musical Arts degrees.